stringlytyped/keylime-materials/rest-extension-points/rest-extension-points.md

 An end user may also use the Keylime tenant CLI to create and manage events subscriptions.

-The details of the events subsciption API are provided in the below [Events Subscription API Specification](#events-subscription-api-specification).
+The details of the events subscription API are provided in the below [Events Subscription API Specification](#events-subscription-api-specification).

 ## Events Subscription API Specification